Thursday, October 31, 2013

 Practically, all the people in their 40's and 50's I talked to told me they had at one time worked in the Sg.
 Lembing underground mines.

 Since the opening of the mines in 1886, Sg.
 Lembing had attracted waves after waves of Chinese migrants from southern China who were in search of a better future.
 My grandfather who was born in 1882 was one of them.
 He was a young man when he came here probably during the early 1900's.
 Because of the hardship in China, he chose to leave his young wife and children behind and travelled thousands of miles to this so called land of opportunity.
 I am sure that it was his original intention to return to China once he had made enough money.
 Somehow, for some unknown reasons, he left Sg.
 Lembing and moved to North Borneo.
-He married a local girl, raised a new family and never managed to return back to China.
+He married a local native girl, raised a new family and never managed to return back to China.

 During its heyday, Sg.
 Lembing underground mines was reckoned to be the largest and deepest underground tin mines in the world.
 It had a tunnel length of 322Km, reaching a depth of 700m - this is far in excess of the height of our Petronas Twin Tower which stands at 450m!